PRINCIPLES OF AUTONOMOUS NEURODYNAMICS 2010

 SAND Conference Scope

 Why Autonomous Neurodynamics and Neurological Conditions?

 Autonomous Neurodynamics describes interactive systems that can change activity both in response to and independently of the environment.
 Presentations will focus on the theoretical underpinnings and implications of autonomous dynamics in relation to neural activity, cognition, social systems and general network dynamics.
-Sessions may encompass a broad array of approaches including presentations from mathematics, physics, philosophy, psychology, computational and theoretical neurosciences.
+Sessions may encompass a broad array of approaches including presentations from mathematics, physics, philosophy, psychology, social studies, legal theory, computational and theoretical neurosciences.

-Recommended earliest departure, California Adventure participants: Sunday, August 2, 2009
+Recommended earliest departure, Canoe Expedition participants: Monday, August 30, 2010